hazelcast/hazelcast-docker/hazelcast-openshift-rhel/README.md

 * Copy and Paste the contents of `kubernetes-template.js` on to editor, or browse and upload it.
   * This template file contains all the deployment information to setup a Hazelcast cluster from inside Openshift.
-  It configures the necessary ReplicationController, healthchecks and image to use.
+  It configures the necessary ReplicationController, health checks and image to use.
 It also offers a set of properties to be requested when creating a new cluster (such as clustername).

 * Fill out Configuration properties section
   * `NAMESPACE` value is important and should match with your project namespace
 * Change `"image": "hazelcast/hazelcast-openshift-rhel"` to `"image":"<registry-route>/<your-namespace>/<your-image-name>"`
 * Enter your enterprise license key to `ENTERPRISE_LICENSE_KEY` input section.
 * Enter `<your-pv-name>` to `HAZELCAST_VOLUME_NAME` input section.
-  * `If you do not need any custom xml or jar` you can give a `PersistentVolume` name which is already created in OCP.
+  * `If you do not need any custom xml or jar` you can give a `PersistentVolume` name which may already created in OCP.
 You can get them via `oc get pv` command.
-Please note that these volumes have `RECYCLE` claim ploicy.
+Please note that these volumes have `RECYCLE` claim ploicy, also installations on cloud providers may not have these volumes.

 * ...and it is ready to go.